MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Get-SmbClientCertificateMapping.md

 Specifies the type of certificate mapping.
 The acceptable value for this parameter is:

-`QUIC:` Certificate mapping is for SMB over QUIC.
+`QUIC`: Certificate mapping is for SMB over QUIC.

 ```yaml
 Type: Type[]